secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 - increments the counter and queries the new value to verify it was incremented by `1`
 - resets the counter to `56` and verifies by doing another counter query

-Congratulations, you've successfully completed your own _Secret Counter_ contract with both unit and integration tests. :tada:
+Congratulations, you've successfully completed your first secret contract with both unit and integration tests. :tada:

 **NEXT STEPS**